afmatar/ISQA3420/DFDDictionary.md

   #External Entities

-  Corporate Developer: how make and help to developer the System.
+  Corporate Developer:how make and help to developer the System.

-    Corporate Manager:  how response about the organize and do the mission for managing and check system for the project.
+    Corporate Manager:how response about the organize and do the mission for managing and check system for the project.

  #Processes